DEShawResearch/SIMPLEchangepoint/core_package/README.md

     $ ./install.sh -p PREFIX

 where PREFIX should be replaced by the path to your preferred Python installation directory.
-Note also that it might be necessary to adjust values set in the file config.sh depending on your local environment.
+Note that install.sh and config.sh assume you are using python2.7, and you will need to adjust these scripts if you are using a different version of Python.

-After running the installation script, be sure to update your PYTHONPATH and PATH environment variables to include the subdirectories of PREFIX in which the SIMPLEchangepoint library and the ComputeSIMPLEChanges script were installed.
+After running the installation script, be sure to update your PYTHONPATH and PATH environment variables to include the subdirectories of PREFIX in which the SIMPLEchangepoint Python library and the ComputeSIMPLEChanges script were installed.
+Do not launch Python from within the core_package directory that contains this README.md file, to ensure that SIMPLEchangepoint is imported from the correct installation directory in your PYTHONPATH.

 Usage